wp-plugins/wp-media-library-categories/readme.txt

 == Changelog ==

 = 1.4.4 =
-* By default the WordPress Media Library uses the same categories as throughout WordPress (such as posts & pages).
-Now you can use separate categories for the WordPress Media Library. [see the faq for howto](http://wordpress.org/plugins/wp-media-library-categories/faq/)
+* By default the WordPress Media Library uses the same categories as WordPress does (such as posts & pages).
+Now you can use separate categories for the WordPress Media Library. [see the FAQ for howto](http://wordpress.org/plugins/wp-media-library-categories/faq/)

 = 1.4.3 =
 * [(premium only)](http://codecanyon.net/item/media-library-categories-premium/6691290?ref=jeffrey-wp)